 Lake Sturgeon are born in May-June, and grow to about 6-9 inches by the end of their first summer.
 In their second summer they can reach 14-15", and by 10 years of growth they average 46" long and about 29 pounds.
-Sturgeon grow faster in Oneida Lake than most other lakes where they occur, and some sturgeon have reached almost 100 pounds already in Oneida Lake after 19 growing seasons.
+Sturgeon grow faster in Oneida Lake than most other lakes where they occur, and some sturgeon have reached 69" and 106 pounds already in Oneida Lake after 23 growing seasons.
 We can tell how old these fish are by taking a small segment of the fin ray in their pectoral fin.
-When this is cut very thin and viewed under a microscope, we can count growth rings similar to the rings on a tree.
+When this is cut very thin and viewed under a microscope, we can count growth rings similar to the rings on a tree (see diagram below).